backend-development/backend-development-textbook/source/rails_view_and_controller.md

 * `<% ruby code here %>` just evaluates the code
 * `<%= ruby code here %>` evaluates the code and includes the result

+§

-You can use all the usual ruby contructs for iteration, conditions, blocks.
+You can use all the usual ruby constructs for iteration, conditions, blocks.
 Here's an example of a loop:

 ``` ruby